pkardas/notes/books/refactoring.md

 PULL UP CONSTRUCTOR BODY - Common constructor behaviour should reside in the superclass.

 PUSH DOWN METHOD - (inverse of *Pull Up Method*).
-If a method is only relevant to some one subclass (or a small proportion of subclasses), removing it from the superclass and putting it only on the subclass makes that clearer.
+If a method is only relevant to someone subclass (or a small proportion of subclasses), removing it from the superclass and putting it only on the subclass makes that clearer.
 You can only do this refactoring if the caller knows it is working with a particular subclass - otherwise, use *Replace Conditional with Polymorphism* with some placebo behaviour on the superclass.